MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0099.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0099
-The '{0}' ID should be within the allowed range
+The member ID should be within the allowed range

 ## Description
 The member ID should be within the allowed range and outside the range allocated to per-tenant customizations.